Home Invasion (American Horror Story): Plot

 A flashback to 1968 shows the house being used as a dormitory for nursing students.
 While alone in the house late at night, nursing students Maria and Gladys are studying when a man rings the doorbell and asks for help.
 Noticing the man is bleeding from the head, Maria lets him in and begins to treat his wounds.
 When she realizes there is no actual cut on his head and that the man is faking his injury, the man attacks them both.
 First, knocking Maria unconscious with an ashtray before pushing a fleeing Gladys to the floor, taunting her with an insult about her weight then drowning her in an upstairs bathtub.
 Maria wakes up and sees the man who forces her to strip off her clothes and wear a nurse's uniform.
 She is then hog-tied and stabbed repeatedly in the back.

 Back in the present, Ben meets with Tate, who reveals his sexual fantasies about Violet.
-Ben sees a new patient, named Bianca, who is fascinated by the history of the murders in the house.
-He receives a call from his ex-mistress and former student of his, Hayden, who tells him that she's pregnant and she needs his support while having an abortion.
+Ben sees a new patient, Bianca, who is fascinated by the history of the murders in the house.
+He receives a call from his ex-mistress and former student, Hayden, who tells him that she's pregnant and she needs his support while having an abortion.

 Constance senses that Vivien is pregnant, and Vivien confesses that she fears there is something wrong with the baby.
 Constance assures her that her baby is fine, and confesses that three of her four children were born with some sort of birth defect.

 In order to see Hayden, Ben lies to Vivien, saying that he must go to Boston to see a patient who tried to commit suicide.
 Violet reveals to Vivien that she knows about the pregnancy.